 Jason saw Scott’s eyes light up.
 “You have a pool?
 That’s awesome!
 None of my other friends have a pool.”
 He paused for a couple seconds then continued, “Oh my God, I’m sorry.
 I don’t want you thinking I want to be your friend just because you have a pool.”

 Jason grinned.
 “Okay, two things.
 I don’t think you want to be my friend just because I have a pool.
 Mainly because you just found out that I have a pool.
-You can come over and we can use our pool, just talk to me about it ahead of time so I can make sure I’ll be home and not doing something like a major homework project and that it’s warm enough and our pool heater has been turned on.
+You can come over and we can use our pool.
+Just talk to me about it ahead of time so I can make sure I’ll be home and not doing something like a major homework project and that it’s warm enough outside and our pool heater has been turned on, or there’s enough time for me to turn it on before you’re coming over.
 Second, my friends call me Jase.
 Since we’re going to be friends, call me Jase, not Jason.”

 “Thanks, Jase.
 The reason I got excited when I heard that you have a pool is that swimming is just about my most favorite thing to do.
 If I had a different body type I’d go out for the swim team, that’s for sure.
 But the way I’m built I’d never be fast enough to compete.”

 “See, we’re learning things about each other already, Scott.
-I found out that you love to swim and you wish you’d been able to be on the swim team, and that you think Steve is cute.
+I found out that you love to swim and you wish you’d been able to be on the swim team, and you probably don’t have a pool since you’re excited that I have one, and that you think Steve is cute.
 You found out that I have two sisters and we have a pool in our back yard, that Ron is my boyfriend, and I want my friends to call me Jase.”
 Jason grinned.
 “Now, let’s talk about what we’re going to do when we get to my house.
 The most important thing is that we learn more about each other.
 That’s a major part of you and me becoming friends.
 Once we’re both happy with the way that’s going, we can plan the best way for you to meet Steve to become his friend, making sure it doesn’t seem like a setup.
 Maybe we go see a movie, me and Ron, Steve, and you, and a couple of our other friends.”

 Jason saw Scott’s reaction to the ‘other friends’ part.